 The site was identified as a suitable and sustainable location for new development and was allocated for residential development in the adopted (2022) Central Bedfordshire Local Plan.
 It extends to circa 63 acres and is currently used for agricultural purposes with crop rotation.

-What's proposed?
-What's proposed?
+What's planned?
+What's planned?

 The 500 homes will include 30% affordable homes and a range of housing types and sizes, including 1 bedroom apartments, 5 bedroom family homes, bungalows and wheelchair accessible homes.